 The cost of private healthcare has risen significantly over the past few years.
-An operation procedure that would cost ₹5 lakh around 5 years would now cost anywhere between ₹8 lakh- ₹10 lakh as a result of medical inflation.
-If you have a long term insurance plan with a coverage of say ₹10 lakh, your sum insured could get exhausted during a similar medical procedure, leaving you with no extra cover for the rest of the policy term/year.
-However, if you have the restoration benefit added to your health insurance plan, your full sum insured will be reinstated to its original amount once it gets exhausted.
+An operation procedure that would cost ₹5 Lakhs around 5 years ago would now cost anywhere between ₹8 ₹10 Lakhs as a result of medical inflation.
+If you have a long term insurance plan with a coverage of say ₹10 Lakhs, your sum insured could get exhausted during a similar medical procedure, leaving you with no extra cover for the rest of the policy term/year.
+However, if you have the restoration benefit with your health insurance plan, your full sum insured will be reinstated to its original amount once it gets exhausted.

-There are two main types of restoration benefits.
+There are two main types of restoration benefits in health insurance.
 They can be categorised according to the extent of exhaustion of the original sum.
 The two kinds are as follows:

-With this type, you can avail the restoration benefit even if your sum insured has only been used partially.
-For example, if your original sum is ₹5 lakh and you put forth an insurance claim for ₹4 lakh, you will be left with only ₹1 lakh.
-Here, the restoration of the sum insured will come into effect and the insurance balance will be restored to the original ₹5 lakh.
+With this type, you can avail the restoration benefit in health insurance even if your sum insured has only been used partially.
+For example, if your original sum is ₹5 Lakhs and you put forth an insurance claim for ₹4 Lakhs, you will be left with only ₹1 Lakh.
+Here, the restoration of the sum insured will come into effect and the insurance balance will be restored to the original ₹5 Lakh.

-In this type of restoration benefit, the sum insured will be reinstated only if the original sum insured gets exhausted fully.
+In this type of restoration benefit for health insurance, the sum insured will be reinstated only if the original sum insured gets exhausted fully.
 Almost all health insurance plans offer this type of benefit so that the sum insured in health insurance is restored upon total exhaustion.